amolabs/docs/protocol.md

         "tally_reject": "_currency_"
       }
       ```
 	- `config` keys should be a subset of the top-level `config` item.
 The
-      values may be ommitted if they should remain the same.
+	  values may be omitted if they should remain the same.
 There should be no
 	  multiple live drafts having config change items conflicting with each
 	  other.
 	- `draft_vote_*`, `draft_apply` fields control overall voting process until
 	  the draft being passed and applied to the blockchain configuration.
 They
 	  are initialized according to the configuration at the time of being
 	  proposed. `draft_vote_open` is decremented at each block progress, and
 	  when it reaches zero `draft_vote_close` is decremented afterwards.
 When
 	  `draft_vote_close` reaches zero and the vote summary is _approval_, then
 	  `draft_apply` is decremented until the new configuration is applied.
 	- `draft_quorum` field is the minimum amount of effective stakes which the
 	  sum of `tally_*` fields' values is forced to exceed for the draft to get
 	  processed regardless of its approval or rejection after
 	  `draft_vote_close` reaches zero.
 It is initialized with the total amount
 	  of validators' effective stakes multiplied by `draft_quorum_rate` at the
 	  time of this draft being proposed.
 	- `tally_*` fields count votes cast upon this draft. `tally_approve` and
 	  `tally_reject` are as the names imply.
 - vote
     - key: `_draft_id_` + `_account_address_`
     - value: compact representation of a JSON object